 1Actual out-of-pocket costs may vary based on dosing, indication, site of care, insurance coverage, and your eligibility for support programs.
 Contact your insurance provider for more details on your individual plan.
 List price may vary based on dosing and indication.
 List price does not include induction doses, the cost of giving you a dose, or pharmacy fees.

 2Approximately 75% of US patients pay between $0 and $47 per month.
 Out-of-pocket cost estimates are based on approved pharmacy claims, normalized to a 30-days’ supply, after application of insurance benefits.
 Costs do not include medical claims, induction doses, or starter kits.
-Estimates from IQVIA™ claims data (11/2017-10/2018; All rights reserved).
+Note: This is based on information licensed from IQVIA™: IQVIA™ Out of Pocket Cost (OPC Tool) for the period January 2019 – December 2019, reflecting estimates of real-world activity.
+All rights reserved.

 Savings are available through the Janssen CarePath Savings Program for XARELTO®.
-If you have commercial or private insurance and are being treated with XARELTO®—except if you are only taking XARELTO® because you have undergone hip or knee replacement surgery—you may be eligible for savings.
+If you have commercial or private insurance and are being treated with XARELTO®—except if you are only taking XARELTO® 10 mg after a recent non-surgical hospitalization or because you have recently undergone knee or hip replacement surgery—you may be eligible for savings.

 If you have government coverage, or no prescription coverage, Janssen CarePath can provide information about other resources that may be able to help with your out-of-pocket medication costs.
 Learn more about your savings options.